TheGr8Hiko/product-api/README.md

 After you have completed the implementation, please create a `NOTES.md` file and answer the following:

 1. Briefly explain the design choices you made (e.g., DTOs, service structure) and why.

+    Used DTOs for create/update to separate request validation from the Doctrine entity.

+    Created a SkuGenerator service to keep the controller clean and make SKU generation reusable and easy to test.

+    The controller only handles HTTP logic (validation, persistence, response).

+    Used UUIDs for IDs to follow modern API standards and avoid integer collisions.

+    Allowed partial updates in the PUT endpoint for more flexibility when updating products.

 2. What are the potential risks or drawbacks of the feature as specified in the requirements?

+    No authentication or permissions (anyone can modify data).

+    SKU collisions are theoretically possible, even if unlikely.

+    No concurrency handling if two users update the same product at the same time.

+    Validation and error handling are basic and not fully standardized.

 3. How would you prepare this API for a high-traffic production environment?

+    Add caching and DB indexing for better performance.

+    Use a load balancer and multiple app instances (already easy with Docker).

+    Add authentication, rate limiting, and better error responses.

+    Set up CI/CD with automated tests and static analysis for quality control.

 ## Submission